robbinjohansson/sage-laravel-mix/README.md

 # sage-laravel-mix

+> Sage is a WordPress starter theme with a modern development workflow.

-This is an extension of the Sage starter theme for Wordpress, all credit goes to the awesome work made by the guys over at [roots.](https://roots.io/) This repo was originally cloned from [Sage official repo](https://github.com/roots/sage) at **2017-11-01** and will continuously be updated according to changes made at the original theme.
+This is an extension of the Sage WordPress starter theme, all credit goes to the awesome work made by the guys over at [roots.](https://roots.io/) This repo was originally cloned from [Sage official repo](https://github.com/roots/sage) at **2017-11-01** and will continuously be updated according to changes made at the original theme.

 ## Different from Sage 9: